 Now you're ready to add a Stored Table to your Data Store.
 From the Data Stores tab, find your Data Store and click the +Stored Table button.

-You'll be redirected to an interface similar to the Chart Creator.
+You'll be redirected to the Data Explorer.

 Editing Column namesWhen editing your Stored Table, be careful when changing column names - doing so will break any existing charts that are using the Stored Table.